huhanGitHub/huhanGitHub.github.io/_pages/about.md

 <div style="height: 350px; overflow-y: scroll;">
   <ul>
+  <li><b>December 5, 2024:</b> I was officially awarded the Doctor of Philosophy degree on December 5, 2024!
+I am now Dr. Hu.
+From July 2021 to December 2024, what a memorable journey my PhD has been!</li>
     <li><b>Sep, 2024:</b> I will serve as a paper reviewer in AISTATS'2025.
 Thanks for the invitation.</li>
     <li><b>Sep, 2024:</b> I will serve as a Program Committee of MOBILESoft'2025 Research Track.
 Thanks for the invitation.</li>
     <li><b>Aug, 2024:</b> I will serve as a paper reviewer in ICLR'2025.
 Thanks for the invitation.</li>